Coverage Axis: Inner Point Selection for 3D Shape Skeletonization: Method

+where $\mathds{1}$ is a vector of ones and $\ge$ is applied element-wise to the vector entries.
 Here we minimize the norm of the decision vector $\mathbf{v}$ under a certain constraint.
 The constraint enforces each sampled point to be covered by the selected skeletal balls, which ensures consistency between the selected skeleton and the input shape.
 With this simple formulation, our method allows a global consideration of the overall shape structure and effectively selects the most predominant inner candidates, giving an expressive and compact skeletal representation to faithfully capture the fundamental geometry and topology.
 We solve Eq.~\ref{eq:core_op} using Mixed-integer linear programming (MILP) solver in Matlab (MathWorks 2021).
 The pipeline of inner point selection is demonstrated in Figure~\ref{fig:3D_demo_pipeline}.
 We further discuss a series of properties of our method, e.g., centrality, robustness to noise, etc., in Sec.~\ref{sec:_discussion}.

+It is notable that the constraint in Eq.~\ref{eq:core_op} does not always lead to a solution.
+For example, if there are points not covered by any dilated balls (assume the dilation is tiny), no solution can be found.
+Nevertheless, this barely happens and the fixed parameters always lead to a solution for the extensive experiments as we will show later.
+This is owing to the proper initialization for generating inside candidates: Voronoi Diagram or densely sampled points.
+Voronoi Diagram produces balls maximally inscribed to the surface, thus already giving tight-fitting candidates.
+The randomly generated inner points are considerably dense, of which a subset approximates the vertices of the Voronoi Diagram, and the excessive balls provide abundant candidates for solving SCP.